- Contact Us

 “DRI is a metallic material produced from iron oxide fines or iron oxide pellets and/or lump ores that have been reduced (oxygen removed) without reaching the melting point of iron.”

-“HBI is a premium quality, high density steel industry raw material containing 90-94% total iron (Fe), used in electric arc furnaces (EAF) and basic oxygen furnaces (BOF), blast furnaces (BF) and foundry applications.”
+“HBI is a premium quality, high density steel industry raw material containing 90-94% total iron (Fe) in a nearly pure form, which is used in electric arc furnace (EAF) and basic oxygen furnace (BOF) steelmaking, blast furnace (BF) ironmaking, and foundry applications.”

 Typical Analysis for HBI